shreyashampali/HOnnotate/README.md

 - The codes in this repository allow annotation of hand-object 3D poses of sequences obtained from single RGBD camera setup.
 - A test sequence captured on Intel RealSense D415 camera can be downloaded from [here](https://files.icg.tugraz.at/f/1a55e8134bda4dd7938d/?dl=1)
+- Note that as explained in Section (4.2) of paper, **the grasp pose of the hand should vary marginally** throughout the sequence when captured on single camera setup.
 - Any new data captured from other camera setup should follow the same folder structure as in the test sequence.
 - Folder structure:
 ```